milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 How Long Do We Keep Your Data?

-Except as otherwise stated in this policy, we only keep your Personal Information as long as necessary to maintain, understand and improve the Wikimedia Sites or to comply with U.S. law.
+Except as otherwise stated in this Policy, we only keep your Personal Information as long as necessary to maintain, understand and improve the Wikimedia Sites or to comply with applicable law.

-Once we receive Personal Information from you, we keep it for the shortest possible time that is consistent with the maintenance, understanding, and improvement of the Wikimedia Sites, and our obligations under applicable U.S. law.
-Non-personal information may be retained indefinitely.
+Once we receive Personal Information from you, we keep it for the shortest possible time that is consistent with the maintenance, understanding, and improvement of the Wikimedia Sites, and our obligations under applicable law.
+In most instances, Personal Information is deleted, aggregated or de-identified after 90 days.
+Non-Personal Information may be retained indefinitely as appropriate.
 (Check out the list of examples in our FAQ.)

-Please remember that certain information, such as your IP address (if you edit while not logged in) and any public contributions to the Wikimedia Sites, is archived and displayed indefinitely by design; the transparency of the projects’ contribution and revision histories is critical to their efficacy and trustworthiness.
+Please remember that when you make a contribution to any Wikimedia Site, the page history will show when your contribution was made, your username (if you are signed in), or your IP address (if you edit while not logged in).
+The transparency of the projects' contribution and revision histories is critical to their efficacy and trustworthiness.
 To learn more about our data retention practices, see our data retention guidelines.

+Back to top
+Your rights

+If you would like to request access to or removal of your Personal Information, you may contact us.

-For further information about how you may request access to or deletion of your Personal Information, or other rights you may have with respect to your Personal Information, see our FAQ.
+For information about how you may request removal of your Personal Information, or other rights you may have with respect to your Personal Information, see our FAQ.
+If you would like to request to access, update or restrict/object to the processing of Personal Information, or receive a copy of your Personal Information for purposes of transmitting it to another organization, you may Contact Us.
+We will respond to your request consistent with applicable law.

+Please note also that you may be able to exercise some of these rights without our intervention.
+For example, if you are a registered user, you can access and update some Personal Information in your Preferences, as well as download your user account data.
+You may also manage what kinds of notifications you receive and how often you receive them by going to your Notifications Preferences.

 Back to top